rastersoft/iot-upnp/README.rst

 Requirement
 ===========

-You need Python 3.x to use this library.
+You need Python 3.5 or greater to use this library.

 Usage and documentation
 =======================